dexterlabora/meraki-api-monitor-dashboard/README.md

 # Meraki API Dashboard Analytics

 ## Overview
-This tool is an analytics dashboard for visualizing and analyzing data from the Cisco Meraki Dashboard API.
-It enables developers and network administrators monitor API usage, track webhook events, and derive insights through various metrics and trends.
+This is a dashboard for visualizing and analyzing data from the Cisco Meraki Dashboard API.
+It enables developers and network administrators to monitor API usage, track webhook events, and derive insights through various metrics and trends.

 > Note: This is for demonstration purposes and may have incomplete functions.